 The Royal Commission on the Historical Monuments of England (RCHME)

-The Club has been given permission to publish on the website images of the RCHME surveyors’ notebooks.
+The Club had been given permission to publish on the website images of the RCHME surveyors’ notebooks but this has now been withdrawn.
 These give far more information on the buildings they found, including photographs, not included in the printed volumes for Herefordshire.
 The surveyors missed some buildings and the original date limitation – built before 1714 – has been altered, so new items have been added to the ‘list’ of historical monuments since.
 Herefordshire has more than 260 parishes and processing them for viewing will take some time.
 Check the list of parishes to see which have be done.